kishkath/ERA/7 - InDepth Coding Session/README.md

 5. Dropout
 6. Playing with LR's.

-* The Assignment asks to design these practices to achieve the accuracy of 99.4 within 15 Epochs such that model maintaining parameters less than 8000.
+### The Assignment asks to design these practices to achieve the accuracy of 99.4 within 15 Epochs such that model maintaining parameters less than 8000.

-* The 3 practices have been done,

                 model1.py: Just a model to make it learn regardless of its computation. model2.py: A model designed as a skeleton design for the next steps. model3.py: The precise network designed with less than 8000 parameters.